-The Policy on the Approval of Contracts and Designation of Signing Authority (Policy) effective May 1, 2018, replaces the Regulations Relating to the approval of Contracts and Signing Authority.
+The Policy on the Policy on the Approval of Contracts and Designation of effective May 1, 2018, replaces the Regulations Relating to the approval of Contracts and Signing Authority.
 The Policy establishes a framework of authority, responsibility and limits thereof, for the approval and signing of contracts, and disbursements on behalf of the University.
 The Policy puts in place a framework of responsibility and accountability and provides for more flexibility in meeting organizational needs as changes evolve.

 What types of contracts fall under the scope of the Policy?